 It’s easy to create multiple dishes with the same batch of hummus.
 Use as a dipper with fresh veggies and pita wedges, spread on a bagel, or top a Greek salad.
 It can even be used to thicken soups, crust fish, or replace pizza sauce.

-Tithini Kalamata olive oil has a nutty, almond-like quality and is slightly bitter, adding depth to the hummus without complicating the flavor profiles.
+Tagalakis Elaiones olive oil, produced near Kalamata in Greece, has a nutty, almond-like quality and is slightly bitter, adding depth to the hummus without complicating the flavor profiles.